saikiran42412/hellogitworld/README.txt

 This demo also includes an image with changes on a branch for examination of image diff on GitHub.

 I am saikiran, making changes in my repository for the first time.

+These are the changes that are made from my local machine.
+I want to check these changes remotely